Recovering data from a disk image

 Mark

 Looking at the .dsk file extension, there are several Windows and Mac programs that use them.
 This http://www.file-extensions.org/dsk-file-extension-vmware-virtual-disk-file says "The DSK file extension was used by earlier versions of VMware products files that contain saved virtual disks.
 The latest versions of VMware are using the VMDK file extension instead."
+Were you using VMWare back then then?
+If so, see if you can mount it or update it to the latest version then mount it.
+Steve

 Were you using VMWare back then then?
 If so, see if you can mount it or update it to the latest version then mount it.

 We were using VMWare in the past (as to whether we were back then I have no idea).
 40GB seems a lot for a virtual disk but it's a definite possibility.
+Thanks for the tip, I'll see whether that gets me in! -- Mark Rogers // More Solutions Ltd (Peterborough Office) // 0844 251 1450 Registered in England (0456 0902) 21 Drakes Mews, Milton Keynes, MK8 0ER

 Thanks for the tip, I'll see whether that gets me in!

-On 3 March 2015 at 10:10, Mark Rogers mark@more-solutions.co.uk wrote:
+On 3 March 2015 at 10:10, Mark Rogers <mark@more-solutions.co.uk> wrote:

+Thanks for the tip, I'll see whether that gets me in!
 Sadly this got me nowhere so far, but I am not convinced this isn't the right track.

 I've tried (and failed) to find a way to determine whether this is indeed a VMWare .dsk file.
 VirtualBox won't allow me to use it as is (unsupported file).
 I was able to use "vboxmanage convertfromraw" to "convert" to a vdi file, but the resulting file wasn't valid and I'm pretty sure that treating the .dsk as a raw file is no different from trying to mount it directly in Linux.